Quickstart

 This seeds the same queue you will supervise from the dashboard once real work is in flight.

-With the daemon running, ask Codex to seed the tracker through the saved maestro MCP server:
+With the daemon running, ask Codex to translate source work into local Maestro records through the saved maestro MCP server.
+For example:

 5. Open the control center when you want to step back in